Joshr520/BO3-Autosplits/README.md

 ## HOW TO USE
 Download the corresponding timer for what you want to do

+To remove pause times:
+</br>Right-Click Livesplit -> Compare Against -> Game Time

+To load the splits/layout:
-Right-Click livesplit -> Open Splits -> From File... -> Navigate to and select the corresponding .lss file
+</br>Right-Click Livesplit -> Open Splits -> From File... -> Navigate to and select the corresponding .lss file

 Right-Clck Livesplit -> Open Layout -> From File... -> Navigate to and select the corresponding .lsl file